cabinetoffice/gender-pay-gap/LoadTests/README.md

 * Determine the scalability of a system
 * Identify bottlenecks within the system which may need technical work

-## Why do we want to do it on GPG?
+## Why do we want to load test GPG?

 Each year, employers with more than 250 employees are required to report their gender pay gap figures through the [Gender Pay Gap Service](https://gender-pay-gap.service.gov.uk/).
 Employers provide data from a specific reference date (the snapshot date), which is: